-Dow jumps 250 points with tech earnings, GDP in focus
+Dow jumps over 500 points, GameStop tumbles

 Powered by

-The videogame retailer was sharply lower Thursday morning after Robinhood and other online brokers shut users out of buying shares due to the recent volatility.
+Robinhood and other online brokers shut users out of buying shares due to the recent volatility.
 The stock soared 1,642% from Jan.
 12 through Wednesday as short-sellers scrambled to close their losing bets.

 Shares of other companies that have seen their shares squeeze higher, including BlackBerry Ltd., Bed Bath & Beyond Inc. and AMC Entertainment, were also under pressure.